industrial-edge/ethernet-ip-getting-started/docs/Installation.md

 ![ConnectorOverview](/docs/graphics/IIH_Connector_Overview.png)

-- switch to tab "Tags"
+- switch to tab 'Tags'
-- choose "Add data source"
+- choose 'Add data source'
 - configure the PLC accordingly and save

 ![Source](/docs/graphics/ethernet_ip_source.png)

-- under column "Actions" of the newly created PLC, choose "Add tag"
+- under column 'Actions' of the newly created PLC, choose 'Add tag'
 - configure a tag as needed and save

 ![Tags](/docs/graphics/IIH_Tags.png)

-- select the newly created PLC and click "Deploy"
+- select the newly created PLC and click 'Deploy'

 ![Deploy](/docs/graphics/IIH_Deploy.png)

-- back on the overview page "Databus connectors", the status of the Ethernet IP Connector should be shown as **connected**
+- back on the overview page 'Databus connectors', the status of the Ethernet IP Connector should be shown as **connected**

 ![Connected](/docs/graphics/IIH_Connected.png)

+Now data can be transferred via the SLMP connection.
+Please find more information in the  [Usage](/docs/Usage.md) documentation.